 This easy pork chop recipe will let you serve an amazingly simple yet elegant dinner.
-This recipe is incredibly easy and inexpensive to make!
+This recipe is one of our easy pork recipes, it is incredibly easy and inexpensive to make!
 We can cook our chops like steak, but we’re going for simple home style cooking for this pork chop recipe.
 It takes you less than an hour to serve juicy, tender and moist pork chops on the table!

 This will be a staple weeknight dinner, with many sides to choose from.
 You can pair it with roasted veggies or some garlic mashed potatoes for a fuller meal.
 Whip up this quick and easy flavorful meal and enjoy every slice of chops that you’ll love in every bite!